StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Checks

+Logging can be enabled for a specific check, not a check function.
 You can find the ID of a check in the StackState UI.

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.